STIXTheMachine/property-importer/README.md

 - Extract data normalization responsibility from ImportRow model into a dedicated ImportNormalizationService
 - Discuss with team whether .csv imports are expected to be large enough to benefit from batch importing
 - Discuss with team whether data safety under concurrency is necessary
 - Consider making Import and ImportRows transient.
-They need to be persisted to the DB be kept alive throughout the import pipeline, but it might not be unreasonable to delete them once an Import is committed
+They need to be persisted to the DB to be kept alive throughout the import pipeline, but it might not be unreasonable to delete them once an Import is committed
   - Would also require determining how to handle session abandonment
 - Reorganize Property and Import views to allow for concise, table-based viewing a la Import and ImportRow
 - Create a DataValidationReport PORO and a view partial to render it properly in the import screen rather than dumping errors into the flash notification